ChatGPT2/Space-Oddity-Bowie/README.md

 ## Customize system message

-You can also customize system me
+You can also customize system message, w